-We will continue to focus on securing long-term contracts with customers, including customers in the fastgrowing express, Asian and e-commerce markets, which provide us with stable revenue streams and predictable margins.
+We will continue to focus on securing long-term contracts with fast-growing customers, including those in express, e-commerce and the fastest-growing regional markets, which provide us with stable revenue streams and predictable margins.
 In addition, these agreements limit our direct exposure to fuel and other costs and mitigate the risk of fluctuations in both Yield and demand in the airfreight business, while also improving the overall utilization of our fleet.